 Douglas Smith celebrates life through paintings that convey a sense of time and place and quality of light.

 Susan Tobey White presents a series of paintings that tell the story of lobster women at work.

-Lost & Found preview exhibit is online August 7th through September 4th
+Lost & Found preview exhibit is online August 7th to September 4th, 2020

 Three artists tell their stories with an eclectic mix of materials and genres in Maine Art Gallery Show.